qwertystop/qwertystop.github.io/_drafts/dd-platformers.md

 ### Collectibles:
-- **Does the game feature some objects whose purpose is to be sought and found?** A game which visualizes level-completed by placing some shiny thing at the end of each level does not count here; that's just a differently-shaped finish line.
-Nor does a game which has health or ammo pickups; those have a use.
+- **Does the game feature some objects whose purpose is to be sought and found?**
+- A game which visualizes level-completed by placing some shiny thing at the end of each level does not count here; that's just a differently-shaped finish line.
+- Nor does a game which has health or ammo pickups; those have a use.
+- Upgrades do count, if they don't provide anything mandatory, and need to be *found* rather than being bought or given as rewards.
-- Maybe they're hidden, maybe they're behind a puzzle or you need to be really good to get them, but collectibles are just something to let you show off your score.
+- Maybe they're hidden, maybe they're behind a puzzle or you need to be really good to get them, but there's lots of them,
-- Maybe, at most, getting enough of them unlocks extra levels – but "which ones did you get" only matters for figuring out which ones you haven't got; the unlock will be based on a tally.
-Valid values are *Yes* and *No*.
+- Valid values are *Yes* and *No*.

 ### Power-up:
 - **Are there things to be found which provide a temporary change in